Airshow - Cathay seen front-runner to ease A350 drought

-FARNBOROUGH, England Airbus EAD.PA will be looking for a long-awaited new order for its A350-1000 mini-jumbo at this week's Farnborough Airshow, with Hong Kong's Cathay Pacific (0293.HK) tipped as most likely to end a three-year order drought, industry sources said.
+FARNBOROUGH, England Airbus EAD.PA will be looking for a long-awaited new order for its A350-1000 mini-jumbo at this week's Farnborough Airshow, with Hong Kong's Cathay Pacific (0293.HK) tipped as most likely to end the model's three-year order drought, industry sources said.

 Cathay Pacific has 36 of the A350-900 base model on order, and may add on further orders for the stretched A350-1000 or convert some of its existing orders, or both, the sources said.